 Bhersaf is a village in Mount Lebanon and home to less than 2,000 people.
 The village is located near the small town of Bikfaya, with 20,000 inhabitants, and around 30 km from Lebanon’s capital, Beirut.
 Around 40% of Lebanon’s population resides in Mount Lebanon.

-Lebanon is also home to a large number of refugees, predominantly from Syria, Palestine and Iraq.
-Over 1.3 million refugees live in overcrowded camps, informal settlements and cities.
-Most have access to health care and education, but these services are becoming strained as the number of people arriving increase.
+Lebanon is also home to a large number of refugees, who often live in overcrowded camps and informal settlements.
+Access to services, such as health and education are becoming strained as the number of people arriving increase, and children face insecurity.

 Since 1969, SOS Children’s Villages has been supporting children, young people and families and advocating for their rights in Bhersaf.

 Experiencing the highest rate of inflation and rising prices of basic goods, 84% of households do not have enough money to cover necessities.
 Since 2020, food prices have soared by 570% resulting in at least 23% of children going to bed hungry.
 The situation is so bad that 70% of households need to borrow money to buy food, while some are forced to sell their furniture to feed families.
 Children are disproportionately affected to the effects of poverty.
 They face long-term consequences for their life as adults, in terms of educational outcomes, physical and intellectual development, and psychological health.